microsoft/finops-toolkit/docs-mslearn/framework/manage/structure.md

 At this point, you have a regular cadence of meetings, but not much structure.
 As you move beyond the basics, consider the following points:

 - Review the [FinOps Framework guidance](https://www.finops.org/framework/capabilities/decision-accountability-structure/) for how to best scale out your FinOps steering committee efforts.
 - Review the Cloud Adoption Framework guidance for tips on how to [drive organizational alignment](/azure/cloud-adoption-framework/organize.md) on a larger scale.
-You may find opportunities to align with other governance initiatives.
+You might find opportunities to align with other governance initiatives.

 <br>